Who are Ireland's star-studded World Cup backs?

 Scrum-halves

-After Jamison Gibson-Park has established himself as the de-facto starting scrum-half under Farrell.
-A former Maori All Black, Gibson-Park made the move to Leinster in 2017 and made his Ireland debut three years later.
+Jamison Gibson-Park has established himself as the de-facto starting scrum-half under Farrell.
+A former Maori All Black, he made the move to Leinster in 2017 and made his Ireland debut three years later.
 Has played a key role in Ireland's recent success under Farrell, especially impressing against his native New Zealand as Ireland soared to the best-ranked side in the world.

 If Farrell needs an experienced head to see out a game, then there is no better scrum-half than Conor Murray.
-Not the player he once was but is still as crucial to the squad as ever.
+Not the player he once was but still as crucial to the squad as ever.
 With 105 points across his 107 caps, Murray has a habit of popping up with some big scores - most recently his game-changing try against Samoa.
 Seems to play his best rugby in a green jersey and very rarely lets Ireland down.

 Joe Schmidt opted to take two scrum-halves in 2019, but Farrell has selected Craig Casey as a third number nine.
 With both Murray and Gibson-Park in their 30s, the youngster is next in line to take over and having a World Cup under his belt can only aid Ireland going forward.
 Could be in line for some minutes against Romania and Tonga, and can do a solid job when called upon.